 Both Cube-Biotech and Orbiscope sell the same polymeric SMA backbone for SMALP.
-We just customized the SMALP’s to make it more convenient to use within biotechnological research.
+We customized SMALP to make it more convenient to use within biotechnological research.
 Orbiscope sells a 20 percent solid content SMALP viscous solution in water, while our products are easy to handle powders.

-To the SMALP products HEPES and NaCl are added and freeze-dried to obtain a ready to use powder that guarantees a stable pH at 7.5 when used.
+We add HEPES and NaCl to the SMALP products and freeze dry them to create a ready to use powder that guarantees a stable pH of 7.5.
 It has been shown that some SMALP’s do not work at low pH (1).
 These additional steps result in a sodium counter ion in our SMALP products, in contrast to Orbiscope’s potassium counter ion.
 That is why Cube Biotech sells SMALP 25010S, 30010S and 40005S.

 The product from Cube Biotech can be directly used for your experiments.

 Fig. 1: All of our SMALP products come as lyophilized powder.
 Just add water and you obtain your SMALP product buffered at pH 7.5 in HEPES.